oumsamon/Express_Postman_Routers/README.md

 1. Install dependencies.
 1. Fulfill the listed requirements.

-Please turn in your submission by the deadline on your cohort calendar.
+Please turn in your submission as a new pull request by 9am on Thursday.

 ## Requirements